 Make your next road trip good for the soul by planning a detour to enjoy the natural beauty this country has to offer.
 It doesn’t cost much to fill up the tank and pile in family and friends to find amazing sights at national wildlife refuges near America’s busiest highway.
-When cruising any stretch of Interstate-95 between Maine and Florida, be sure to take time to recharge by visiting one of these remarkable destinations.
+When cruising along any stretch of Interstate-95 between Maine and Florida, be sure to take time to recharge by visiting one of these remarkable places.

 Near the southern tip of Maine lies this refuge, with its sandy beaches and rocky coast.
 Stretch your legs along the fully accessible Carson Trail, which runs through forests and salt marshes.